curl/curl/docs/libcurl/opts/CURLOPT_PROXY_SSLKEY.md

 default format is "PEM" and can be changed with CURLOPT_PROXY_SSLKEYTYPE(3).

-(Windows, iOS and Mac OS X) This option is ignored by Secure Transport and Schannel SSL backends because they expect the private key to be already present in the key chain or PKCS#12 file containing the certificate.
+(Windows, iOS and macOS) This option is ignored by Secure Transport and Schannel SSL backends because they expect the private key to be already present in the key chain or PKCS#12 file containing the certificate.